docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

 The `proxy` network is defined as `external`.
 Even though `docker stack deploy` will create a `default` network for all the services that form the stack, the `proxy` network should be external so that we can attach services from other stacks to it.

+!!! info
-> I still haven't verified the command from a Windows machine.
+	I still haven't verified the command from a Windows machine.
 Please open an [issue](https://github.com/vfarcic/docker-flow-proxy/issues) if you experience any problems.
 Consider yourself a beta tester of this article.

 Let's create the stack.